Sitecore/Sitecore.Pathfinder/README.md

 [MEF](https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx).
 This allows you to extend Pathfinder with new tasks, checkers, code generation handler and much more.

-When Pathfinder starts it looks through the [Tools]/files/extensions directory to find any extension files, and if any file is newer than the
-Sitecore.Pathfinder.Extensions.dll assembly, it recompiles the files and saves the output as Sitecore.Pathfinder.Extensions.dll.
+When Pathfinder starts it looks through the [Tools]/files/extensions and [Project]/sitecore.project/extensions directories to find any extension files, and if any file is newer than the Sitecore.Pathfinder.Extensions.dll assembly, it recompiles the files and saves the output as Sitecore.Pathfinder.Extensions.dll.

 For instance to make a new checker, duplicate a file in [Tools]/files/extensions/checkers and start Pathfinder.
 Pathfinder will detect the new file and recompile the assembly.